henrikac/randstr/README.md

 # randstr

-randstr is a module that contains various functions for generating random strings.
+randstr is a module that contains functions for generating random strings.

 The functions in this module uses the `crypto/rand` package.